 10. Related party transactions - Certain investments of the Plan are mutual funds and common collective trusts managed by Fidelity Investments.
 Fidelity is the Trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Plan for the investment management services amounted to approximately \$0.377 million for the year ended December 31, 2018.
+Fees paid by the Plan for the investment management services amounted to approximately \$0.347 million and \$0.377 million for the year ended December 31, 2019 and 2018, respectively.

 One investment option available to participants is United States Steel Corporation Common Stock, stock of the Plan sponsor.
 Thus, transactions related to this investment option qualify as party-in-interest transactions.
-Dividends received for 2018 were approximately \$0.413 million.
-Purchases and sales for 2018 were approximately \$67.0 million and \$66.5 million, respectively.
+Dividends received for 2019 were approximately \$0.561 million and 2018 were \$0.413 million.
+Purchases and sales for 2019 were approximately \$29.7 million and \$17.0 million, respectively, and purchases and sales for 2018 were \$67.0 million and \$66.5 million, respectively.

-The Plan also holds notes receivable totaling \$36.5 million in 2018 and \$36.4 million in 2017, representing participant loans that qualify as party-in-interest transactions.
+The Plan also holds notes receivable totaling \$37.6 million in 2019 and \$36.5 million in 2018, representing participant loans that qualify as party-in-interest transactions.

 - 11. Fair value measurement ASC Topic 820 establishes a single definition of fair value, creates a three-tier hierarchy as a framework for measuring fair value based on inputs used to value the Plan's investments, and requires additional disclosure about fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1) and the lowest priority to unobservable inputs (level 3).
-The three levels of the fair value hierarchy are summarized below. - Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Partnership has the ability to access. - Level 2 Inputs to the valuation methodology include:

-- Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets: - Inputs other than quoted prices that are observable for the asset or liability; - Inputs that are derived principally from or corroborated by observable market data by correlation or other means
+The three levels of the fair value hierarchy are summarized below. - Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Partnership has the ability to access. - Level 2 Inputs to the valuation methodology - include: - Quoted prices for similar assets or liabilities in active markets; - · Quoted prices for identical or similar assets or liabilities in inactive - markets; Inputs other than quoted prices that are observable for the asset or - liability; - Inputs that are derived principally from or corroborated by observable market data by correlation or other means